ont-app/graph-log/README.md

 calling `std-logging-message`, described below.

-#### `std-logging-message`
+##### `std-logging-message`

-The `std-logging-message` function expects a set of property/value pairs, one of whose properties is :glog/message, paired with a mustache-type template string.
+The `std-logging-message` function expects a set of property/value pairs, one of whose properties is _:glog/message_, paired with a mustache-type template string.
 It will generate a string based on said template, whose parameters should match other properies in the same call (minus :colons).

 This can be passed to standard logging functions.
-The taoensso.timbre a dependency of this library, so the following example will be logged if timbre/*config* is configured for :debug or lower:
+The library _taoensso.timbre_ is a dependency of this library, so the following example will be logged if timbre/*config* is configured for :debug or
+lower:

 Example: